 The SQL Server, also known as Microsoft SQL Server (MSSQL), has been around far longer than MySQL.
-Microsoft developed SQL Server in the 80s.
+SQL Server was developed by Microsoft in the 80s.
 Since then, it has become the go-to platform for large-scale enterprises due to its scalability and reliability.

 Microsoft offers tools and services for data management and business intelligence as a part of the MSSQL.
 For data management, there’s SQL Server Integration Services (SSIS) and Data Quality Services, to mention a few.
 For data analysis, there’s SQL Server Reporting Services (SSRS) and SQL Server Analysis Services (SSAS).

-Developed in the mid-90s by MySQL AB (later acquired by Oracle), MySQL was one of the first open-source databases and remains so to this day.
+Developed in the mid-90s by MySQL AB (later acquired by Oracle), MySQL was one of the first open-source database management systems and remains so to this day.
 While it has a lot of variants, they are not too different in terms of syntax and basic functionality.

 If you wish to read more about this topic, check out this article.